1adore1/deadlock-match-tracker-bot/README.md

    ```

 ## Usage
+1. Enter your telegram bot API_KEY in `src/config.py`.
-1. Run the Telegram bot:
+2. Run the Telegram bot:
    ```
    python src/tg_bot.py
    ```
-2. Interact with the bot via Telegram to get match analytics and predictions.
+3. Interact with the bot via Telegram to get match analytics and predictions.